nosarthur/nosarthur.github.io/_posts/2016-10-16-job-transition.md

 there are essentially three options in industry

 1. software development
-2. data science
+1. data science
 1. finance

-Their required skills overlap but the difficulty increases by the ordering.
+Their required skills overlap but in general the difficulty level increases by the ordering.
 It doesn't hurt to prepare for two or even all three of them.
 Basically, there are three sets of skills

 * coding
     * algorithms
     * database
-    * language
+    * languages
 * math
-    * statistics/probability theory/stochastic processes
+    * statistics, probability theory, stochastic processes
     * machine learning
 * domain-specific stuff

 Honestly I am not well prepared in any of them at the time of my application.
-But from talking to friends in industry and going through interviews, I got some idea of how to prepare and to what degree they should be prepared.
+But from talking to friends in industry and going through interviews, I got some idea of how to prepare and to what degree to prepare.
 This topic will be covered in a future post (or maybe posts).
 If you have questions, please feel free to email me.